ouvens/es6-code-style-guide/README.md

 // good
 var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman.' +
-  'When you stop to think about ' +
-  'how Batman had anything to do ' +
   'with this, you would get nowhere ' +
   'fast.';
 ```